 The easiest way is probably to just use the “&”-sign to combine values in Excel.
-This method has the same disadvantages like the CONCATENATE formula from the method 2 above.
+This method has the same disadvantages like the CONCATENATE function from the method 4 below.
 It can only regard single cells and not ranges of cells.
 An advantage of this method is that it’s usually easier to follow up the calculation steps.

 As you can see in the screenshot above, you can just refer to several cells and combine them with the &-sign.
 That’s it.